• Skip to main content

 Notes

-• Leftover zucchini muffins will keep in a tightly sealed container at room temperature for up to 3 days, or in the refrigerator for up to 7 days.
+• Storage: Leftover zucchini muffins will keep in a tightly sealed container at room temperature for up to 3 days, or in the refrigerator for up to 7 days.
 If your muffins are very moist/wet, I recommend refrigerating.

-• Muffins can be frozen for up to 6 months.
+• Freezing: Muffins can be frozen for up to 6 months.
 Tightly wrap in plastic wrap/foil and store in a freezer safe bag or container.
 Thaw on the counter top for 1 hour or more.

 Nutrition Estimate